These are the current Bye-Laws as of July 2024.

 1. The running of fair elections shall be the responsibility of the Returning Officer, on behalf of the Board of Trustees.
 They shall ensure the elections are run in accordance with the Memorandum & Articles and Bye-Laws.

-2. All Officers must be a member of the Union at the time of their election and for the duration of their time in office
+3. All Officers and Representatives must be a member of the Union for the duration of their time in office.

 4. Timing of Elections